HarshiniSada/SRM-HUB-design/README.md

 - User-Friendly Interface: Our intuitive website design makes navigation a breeze, ensuring you find what you're looking for in no time.

-Whether you're a local looking for a new favorite spot or a traveler exploring new culinary horizons, DineNearby is your trusted companion in the world of dining.
+Whether you're a local looking for a new favorite spot or a traveler exploring new culinary horizons, SRM-HUB is your trusted companion in the world of dining.
 Join us today and embark on a delectable journey of flavors, aromas, and memorable dining experiences.

 **Semester Notes for SRM Students: Your Path to Academic Success**